-“Digital transformation is all about creating connected journeys and experiences, which are much more emotional and engaging,” said Pawan Verma, EVP and chief information and customer connectivity officer at Foot Locker, in an exclusive interview with CMO by Adobe.
+“Digital transformation is all about creating connected journeys and experiences, which are much more emotional and engaging,” said Pawan Verma, EVP and chief information and customer connectivity officer at Foot Locker, in an exclusive interview with CMO.com.
 “And that goes way beyond providing functional and transactional capabilities to customers.
 It’s much deeper than that.”

 According to Verma, when the company set out on its digital transformation journey almost three years ago, the aim from the start was to use different technologies to create connected journeys for customers, beginning with the consumer’s discovery phase and moving to the point of inspiration, then the purchase, and even the post-fulfillment period.

 “Our digital transformation efforts were triggered once we realized that our customers were at a level of digital maturity where they stopped differentiating in-store experiences from dot-com, and vice versa,” he said.
 “Overall, our work has been centered on people, process, technology, and culture, and reshaping all of these things in service of our customers.”

 The first item on Foot Locker’s transformation agenda was to connect the various data flowing through the organization.
 This was no easy feat, as Foot Locker owns and operates not only its Foot Locker retail stores, but also Kids Foot Locker, Lady Foot Locker, Champs Sports, Footaction, Runners Point, Sidestep, and SIX:02 retail stores, as well as its direct-to-customer channels, including Eastbay.com.